LuluDavid/Circular-Proofs-Validity/README.md

 # CircularProofsValidity
-A Formalization attempt of the Decidability of Circular Proof Validity
+A Formalization attempt of the **Decidability of Circular Proof Validity**

 ## Which goal ?

-The goal is to prove a result from Amina DOUMANE's thesis on infinite proofs, more specifically on circular proofs, which are infinite repetitions of the same application of rules (to simplify).
+The goal is to prove a result from Amina DOUMANE's thesis on infinite proofs, more specifically on circular proofs, which are *infinite repetitions of the same application of rules* to prove a formula in µMALL.

-To make it short, if you take a sample of linear logic and replace the exponentials (? and !) with fixed points (greatest fixed point and smallest fixed point), you obtain a logic where you can allow infinite proofs (and thus circular proofs), but only if you decide of some validity criteria to limit the logic's expressivity.
+To make it short, if you take a sample of linear logic and replace the exponentials (? and !) with fixed points (greatest fixed point and smallest fixed point), you obtain a logic where you can allow infinite proofs (and thus circular proofs), but only if you decide of some validity criteria to **limit the logic's expressivity**.

 Thus, there exists a validity criteria on circular proofs, which is detailed in <a href="http://theses.md.univ-paris-diderot.fr/DOUMANE_Amina_2_va_20170627.pdf">this document</a>
 (I might upload a summary later on).

 ## Inspirations